-The detail of the March 2012 Home Price Expectations Survey (pdf) is interesting.
-Of the 104 survey respondents, 8 (of the displayed responses) forecast a cumulative price decrease through 2016; and of those 8, only 1 (Gary Shilling) foresees a double-digit percentage cumulative price drop, at 16.98%.
+The detail of the March 2013 Home Price Expectations Survey (pdf) is interesting.
+Of the 118 survey respondents, 3 (of the displayed responses) forecast a cumulative price decrease through 2017; and of those 3, only 1, John Brynjolfsson, foresees a double-digit percentage cumulative price drop, at 11.04%.

-For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in Gary Shilling’s above-referenced forecast) will prove too optimistic in hindsight.
-Although a 16.98% decline is substantial, from a longer-term historical perspective such a decline is rather tame in light of the wild excesses that occurred over the “bubble” years.
+For a variety of reasons, I continue to believe that even the most “bearish” of these forecasts (as seen in John Brynjolfsson’s above-referenced forecast) will prove too optimistic in hindsight.
+Although a 11.04% cumulative decline is substantial, from a longer-term historical perspective such a decline is rather tame in light of the wild excesses that occurred over the “bubble” years.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
 Furthermore, (even) from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
 I discussed this downside, based upon historical price activity, in the October 24, 2010 post titled “What’s Ahead For The Housing Market – A Look At The Charts.”